pydantic/logfire-helm-chart/charts/logfire/README.md

 ### AI

-Pydantic Validation Logfire AI features can be enabled by setting the `ai` configuration in `values.yaml`.
+Pydantic Logfire AI features can be enabled by setting the `ai` configuration in `values.yaml`.
 You need to specify the model provider and model name you want to use:

 ```yaml